 Civil Demand Letters may be sent for a variety of other claims for compensation through the civil court system.
 For example, many lawyers send Civil Demand Letters to tortfeasors (those who committed a civil tort, like negligence) for personal injury claims and property damage claims.

 If You or Your Business Receive a Civil Demand Letter, Contact The Jacobs Law, LLC Immediately.

 If you are a merchant / business and have received a 93A Demand Letter or any other type of Civil Demand Letter you should Contact a Business Law & Litigation Lawyer at The Jacobs Law LLC immediately.
 You have a very limited time to respond (30 days pursuant to M.G.L. ch.93A) and the failure to timely respond can have serious negative consequences.
 Hiring one of our Business Attorneys to review the 93A Demand Letter could save you money in the end.

 If you are business (yor consumer) with a claim against another business for unfair and deceptive business practice, you too should Contact The Jacobs Law LLC as soon as you discover the unfair and deceptive business practice.
 There are deadlines (Statute of Limitations) by which you can make a claim under M.G.L. ch.93A.
 Further, if you file a lawsuit without sending a 93A Demand Letter to the offending party you could be forever barred from doing so, and will likely be ineligible for the double (2X) or treble (3X) damage plus attorney’s fees and costs.

-A Business Law & Litigation Lawyer at The Jacobs Law LLC can assist you or your business in responding to a Civil Demand Letter as well as drafting Civil Demand Letters for claims against other businesses.
-Contact a Boston Business Law & Litigation Lawyer at The Jacobs Law today legal representation on Civil Demand Letters.
+A Business Law & Litigation Attorney at The Jacobs Law LLC can assist you or your business in responding to a Civil Demand Letter as well as drafting Civil Demand Letters for claims against other businesses.
+Contact a Boston Business Law & Litigation Attorney at The Jacobs Law today legal representation on Civil Demand Letters.